ArchAI-Labs/ragtio/README.md

 docker compose up -d
 ```

-On first startup, the `ollama-init` service automatically downloads the `mistral` model.
+On first startup, the `ollama-init` service automatically downloads the `qwen3:4b` model.
 The download may take a few minutes depending on your connection speed.

 ## Web Interface